Tulips are the gardener’s pot of gold

-Where you plant your tulips, and with what, is as important as which you plant and the quality of the bulbs, When you are advised to buy “top size” bulbs the term may seem vague and to need clarification.
-Tulip bulbs are graded according to circumference.
+Where you plant your tulips, and with what is as important as which you plant and the quality of the bulbs, When you are advised to buy “top size” bulbs the term may seem vague and to need clarification.
+Tulip bulbs are graded according to the circumference.
 The largest four of about eight sizes are offered for sale to dealers.
 Allowances are made, of course, for varieties which are normally small.

 The biggest bulbs naturally produce the largest flowers.
 You will find over several years of experience with tulips that it is smartest to invest a few cents more and buy top size bulbs, This large, vitality-filled stock will give larger blooms three or four years in succession.

-A good succession of gay tulip varieties and colors six weeks or more-runs like this:
+A good succession of gay tulip varieties and colors six weeks or more runs like this:

 Species tulips.
-These may be put to manifold uses since they’ll thrive in soil less well supplied with nutrition than the soil required for Darwin and Breeder tulips.
+These may be put to manifold uses since they’ll thrive in soil-less well supplied with nutrition than the soil required for Darwin and Breeder tulips.
 Too, they rather like a baking during the summer.
 They are ideal for

 planting around or among rocks or along a stone-edged path.
 Keep in mind when selecting a location the height